Menopause marks the end of our reproductive years, but it doesn’t and shouldn’t mean the end of our sexuality.

 Symptoms such as vaginal dryness, vaginal atrophy, and weakened pelvic floor muscles can lead to stress and anxiety when it comes to having sex.
 These emotional factors can further lower your libido and make sexual activity even more painful.

-For some women, sex after menopause can come with some challenges.
-But thankfully, there are several ways to find relief from the pain and enjoy your sex life once again.
+For many of the women I’ve worked with, sex after menopause can come with some challenges.
+So, I decided to dedicate a significant portion of my research to helping women find relief from the pain and enjoy their sex lives once again.

 Talk to Your Partner